-Won for Evenflo in $15 million federal failure-to-warn trial
+Won for Evenflo in a $15 million federal failure-to-warn trial.

 WTO lawyers John Fitzpatrick and Erin Frohardt successfully defended Evenflo against a $15 million federal lawsuit alleging failure to warn.
 The plaintiffs’ vehicle was involved in an accident with a truck traveling 45 mph, the impact of which caused severe and permanent brain injuries to the four-month-old child riding in an infant car seat manufactured by our client.
 The driver of the car failed to yield while turning and the truck struck the car on the passenger side, causing 24 inches of intrusion into the area where the child was seated.
 The two-piece car seat separated, and the carrier portion with the child ended up in the rear cargo area.